Marksalz/RiddleGame/README.md

 ## Example Output

 ```
-Welcome to the Riddle Game!
+Welcome to the Riddle game!
 What is your name?
 Sarah

-Riddle 1: Easy Math
+Riddle number: 1
-What is 5 + 3? → 8
+Name: Easy Math
-Correct!
+Task description: What is 5 + 3?

-Riddle 2: Mystery
+Time limit: 5

-I speak without a mouth.
-What am I? → echo
+What is your answer? (type "hint" to get a hint!)
+8
-Correct!
+Correct!!

-Great job, Sarah!
+...

 Total time: 72 seconds
-Average per riddle: 36 seconds
+Average time per riddle: 36 seconds
 ```

 ---